dogegarden/dogegarden-discordbot/README.md

 ### Default .env
 ```
-CLIENT_TOKEN=
+CLIENT_TOKEN=TOKEN
 ```
+Replace token with your bot token available from https://discord.com/developers/applications.

 ## Credits
-Thank you to Abalon#2525/https://github.com/alon-abadi for the awesome logo!
+Thank you to Abalon#2525: https://github.com/alon-abadi for the awesome logo!